shorouktalat/VAUV/Software/vortex_ws/src/motion_planning/README.md

 #### Parameters
 ...

+### path_smoothing node
-path_smoothing node : Draws curved turns instead of sharp turns‏ by using a smoothing algorthim and the AUV's local pose.
+Draws curved turns instead of sharp turns‏ by using a smoothing algorthim and the AUV's local pose.

 #### Subscribed Topics
 * initial_path
 #### Published Topics
-* smoothed_path‏
+* smoothed_path

 #### Services
 ....